tenor

 Every "AI agent" you have been pitched is a tool.
 You invoke it.
 It executes.
 It vanishes.
 It does not remember the standup.
 It does not catch the offhand thing you said on Tuesday and bring it back on Friday.
 It does not, in the way that matters, show up.

 A real colleague has a name.
 A real colleague is interruptible, opinionated, awake.
+A real colleague collaborates with the team, not belong to one person's screen.
 A real colleague does not wait for an API call.

 ii.What we are building.

 We listen for the tenor of intent inside a company.
 We give that tenor a voice.
-And we let it speak in your Slack, on your call, in the inbox of the customer you have been meaning to write to for a week.
+And we give it a seat.

 iii.On Jack.